In case your question is not here, feel free to contact us via menu the contact button

 - Huawei.
 Works but requires setting up battery permissions.
 Have a look here

-Please note that even within one brand there are sometimes phones that lack a Gyroscope.
-For example within Motorola there is some really cheap phones and some of them don’t have a gyro.
+Please note that even within one brand there are sometimes phones that lack a gyroscope.
+For example within Motorola there is some really cheap phones (E Series) and some of them don’t have a gyro.
 Please look up the specifications of the phone before deciding what to buy.
 It needs to explicitly say that is has a gyroscope and a accelerometer.
 It’s always a good idea to check your choice with the list of popular phones mentioned above.

 - If you buy a <200 eur phone they might have both sensors, they might not have it.